Tortoise finish, the special antique finish

 Tortoise appearance is created with the combination of solid color or paint color

-coat, paint or toner to make solid color as the base color of the finish.
+coat, paint, or toner to make a solid color as the base color of the finish.
 We need the

-base coat as the base color.
+base coat or toner with a light color, such as light brown, cream, or off white, as the base color.
 The light base coat will be combined with

-the glaze with darker color to produce an interesting and lively looked tortoise
+the glaze with a darker color to produce an interesting and lively-looking tortoise

 finish.

-Spray wet the base coat evenly to the wood surface, wait for about 30 minute to dry.
-We will get a rough surface, since the raised and stiffen of the wood fibers as the result of the base coat applications.
+Spray wet the base coat evenly to the wood surface; wait for about 30 minutes to dry.
+We will get a rough surface since the raised and stiffened wood fibers are the result of the base coat applications.
 Therefore, we need to sand the base coat layer.
-Use a # 280 or # 240 grade sand paper to sand the base coat layer to cut the stiffen wood fibers.
+Use # 280 or # 240 grade sandpaper to sand the base coat layer to cut the stiffen wood fibers.

-Spray wet the base coat evenly to the wood surface, wait for about 30 minute to dry.
-We will get a rough surface, since the raised and stiffen of the wood fibers as the result of the base coat applications.
+Spray wet the base coat evenly to the wood surface; wait for about 30 minutes to dry.
+We will get a rough surface since the raised and stiffened wood fibers are the result of the base coat applications.
 Therefore, we need to sand the base coat layer.
-Use a # 280 or # 240 grade sand paper to sand the base coat layer to cut the stiffen wood fibers.
+Use # 280 or # 240 grade sandpaper to sand the base coat layer to cut the stiffen wood fibers.

 to evenly cover the wood surface.
-The repeat the base coat application; apply
+Then repeat the base coat application; apply

-the second base coat by wet coat spray, and wait to the base coat to dry.
+the second base coat by wet coat spray, and wait for the base coat to dry.
 Sand the base coat layer when it is dry.
 The

-second base coat layer is much more smooth then the first one, since most of
+second base coat layer is much more smooth than the first one, since most of

 the wood fibers are already cut off by the first sanding.
 Make sure that we